Eureka! (museum): History

 The Museum for Children was formally constituted as a registered charity in 1985 by Vivien Duffield who was inspired to create the museum after visiting a children's museum in Boston in the United States.
 The museum is intended for children aged up to 12 with accompanying adults, and it was established with £9 million funding, £7 million of which came from the Clore and Duffield foundations with the rest from grants and private donations.
 It is located on former British Rail land next to Halifax railway station.
-Eureka!'s location was suggested by King Charles III who thought the empty site particularly suitable for the museum and believed that it can serve as a stimulus for the regeneration of Halifax.
-King Charles III opened the museum on 9 July 1992 when he was Prince of Wales and Duke of Cornwall and was its patron until 2002.
+Eureka!'s location was suggested by Prince Charles who thought the empty site particularly suitable for the museum and believed that it can serve as a stimulus for the regeneration of Halifax.
+Prince Charles opened the museum on 9 July 1992 when he was Prince of Wales and Duke of Cornwall and was its patron until 2002.

 The building design was led by Ken Moth of the architectural practice Building Design Partnership (BDP), and the exhibition designs were produced by an in-house team as well as a diverse group of designers who produced various elements of the museum – co-ordinated by Richard Fowler.
 Design groups included Imagination (the Me and My Body gallery) and Conran (original gift shop) and individuals included Tim Hunkin who created the Archimedes display at the entrance, and Satoshi Kitamura who provide illustration and cartoon signage for the museum.

-Eureka! celebrated its 25th birthday in 2017 by launching the Eureka!
-Stories website and opening the Spark Gallery, a flexible exhibition space which launched with the European premiere of the interactive art exhibition digiPlaySpace, created by Toronto International Film Festival.